-Morris Hospital & Healthcare Centers has been awarded Primary Stroke Certification from the Accreditation Commission for Health Care (ACHC).
+Morris Hospital & Healthcare Centers has achieved Primary Stroke Certification from the Accreditation Commission for Health Care (ACHC).

 The certification serves as a notice to the public and emergency medical services that Morris Hospital has the capacity to stabilize, diagnosis and treat acute stroke patients, provide acute care, administer medications quickly, and provide rehabilitation therapies safely and efficiently.

-In order to achieve Primary Stroke Certification, Morris Hospital has to meet the following standards:
+In order to achieve Primary Stroke Certification, Morris Hospital has demonstrated that it meets the following standards:

-- The stroke code team’s arrival at the bedside must be within 15 minutes.
+- The stroke code team responds to the patient bedside within 15 minutes.

-- The hospital must have neurosurgical expertise available or the ability to transfer patients within two hours.
+- Neurosurgical expertise is available or the ability to transfer patients within two hours.

-HFAP stroke certification differs from other certification programs in that it provides a three-year certification award with a mid-cycle review at 18 months.
-In addition, hospitals must submit quarterly clinical performance measures to the HFAP office and the Centers for Medicare & Medicaid Services.
+ACHC stroke certification differs from other certification programs in that it provides a three-year certification award with a mid-cycle review at 18 months.
+In addition, hospitals must submit quarterly clinical performance measures to the ACHC office and the Centers for Medicare & Medicaid Services.

 Additionally, Morris Hospital is designated as a Primary Stroke Center by the Illinois Department of Public Health.

 Know the Stroke Warning Signs